Kerbas-ad-astra/SMURFF/README.md

 	* Based on RealFuels data and further research, LH2 and argon mass fractions no longer improved.
 	* Adjusted patch to properly grab all engine modules.
 	* Compatible with Stock Fuel Switch and Cryogenic Engines.
+		* If you replaced or modified Cryogenic Engines's fuel switcher patch, make sure you restore it to the original -- otherwise, tanks might get double-buffed.

 ##Roadmap